Saves

 Verdict

-All around, the Vivobarefoot Primus Lite III is one of the best barefoot shoes you’re going to get.
+All around, the Vivobarefoot Primus Lite III is one of the best barefoot shoes you're going to get.
 The build quality is excellent; they look good enough for everyday wear and pack away like a champion.
-They aren’t the cheapest shoes in the world, but I don’t doubt that you’ll get your money out of them without a problem.
+They aren't the cheapest shoes in the world, but you'll get your money's worth without a problem.

 Vivobarefoot also has an excellent return policy, so that’s a great way to try them out and see what you think.